Measure of tripartite quantum correlation in multiqubit symmetric pure state: 5 CONJECTURE FOR DETERMINING THIRD ORDER MOMENTS BY EXPERIMENTAL TECHNIQUE

-We proposed a measure of tripartite quantum entanglement present in an arbitrary symmetric pure state of $N$ two-level atoms.
+We proposed a measure of tripartite quantum correlation present in an arbitrary symmetric pure state of $N$ two-level atoms.
 We calculated the third order moments of the collective pseudo-spin operators in mutually orthogonal directions in a plane perpendicular to the mean pseudo-spin vector operator $\langle\bf\hat{J}\rangle$.
 We calculated the third order moments in terms of the individual atomic operators.
 We found that in the expressions of third order moments all the bipartite correlation terms cancel out.
 These moments depend solely on the tripartite quantum correlation terms among the atoms.
 This helped to construct a measure of tripartite quantum correlations present among the atoms.
-Since, the two third order moments $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ may be positive or negative, and, also to treat the two moments on equal footing, we defined the measure of tripartite quantum entanglement as the root mean squared value of the two moments.
-We also established the necessary and sufficient condition for the presence of tripartite quantum entanglement in such multi-atomic systems.
+Since, the two third order moments $\Delta J_{x^\prime}^3$ and $\Delta J_{y^\prime}^3$ may be positive or negative, and, also to treat the two moments on equal footing, we defined the measure of tripartite quantum correlation as the mean squared value of the two moments.
+We also established the necessary and sufficient condition for the presence of tripartite quantum correlation in such multi-atomic systems.
+We hope that our study may provide a new insight in the tripartite quantum correlations among $N$ two-level atoms in an arbitrary symmetric pure state.
 We conjecture the experiment where the third order moments of the angular momentum or pseudo-spin operators can be determined.